Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Gaussian Mixture: Robustness Implies Accuracy Disparity

 \subsection{An Illustrating Example}

 We will now use an example that has been proposed and studied in~\citep{tsipras2018robustness} to illustrate our main results and demonstrate that Theorem~\ref{thm:general} can be used to recover and refine existing claims on this example.
-Specifically, we set
+Specifically, let

 where $\gamma < \varepsilon < \eta$ and $m+n=d$.
 This corresponds to two sets of features in the input space: the \textit{robust features} (coordinates with value $\eta$) and the \textit{non-robust features} (coordinates with value $\gamma$).
-Compared to~\citep{tsipras2018robustness}, here we slightly modify the setting by making all coordinates Gaussian and allowing the number of robust feature $m$ to be larger than one, though in general we would still expect $m \ll n$.
-For the other assumptions, we follow~\citep{tsipras2018robustness} to set $\Sigma= \mathbb{I}_d$ and consider the standard perturbation scheme, \ie, $p = \infty$.
+Compared to~\citet{tsipras2018robustness}, here we slightly modify the setting by making all coordinates Gaussian and allowing the number of robust feature $m$ to be larger than one, though in general we would still expect $m \ll n$.
+For the other assumptions, we follow~\citet{tsipras2018robustness} to set $\Sigma= \mathbb{I}_d$ and consider the standard perturbation scheme, \ie, $p = \infty$.

-\paragraph{The optimal standard and robust classifier.} We can assume without loss of generality that $\|w\|_2=1$, and the optimal slope and intercept for the standard and robust classifier are given by (details deferred to Appendix \ref{appsub.toy}):
+\textbf{The optimal standard and robust classifier.} \quad We can assume without loss of generality that $\|w\|_2=1$, and the optimal slope and intercept for the standard and robust classifier are given by (details deferred to Appendix \ref{appsub.toy}):